arrow-kt/arrow/CONTRIBUTING.md

  */
 ```

-If you added/changed any Knit annotated code snippets to the docs you have to run the `knit` task to (re-)generate the examples, otherwise your build will fail:
+If you added/changed any Knit annotated code snippets in the docs you have to run the `knit` task to (re-)generate the examples, otherwise your build will fail:

 ```bash
 ./gradlew knit